 The tight ends frequently find themselves in tight spots.
 The fact that they are eligible receivers with a strong blocking game draws a lot of attention, so they become priority targets with a lot of coverage.
 This means their routes can get particularly crowded in the blink of an eye, so they also need good improvisation skills to come up with new routes on the fly.

 Large size, speed, strength, and good body language.
-Those are the traits of a good tight end, and though it may sound like pretty much any other football player, in the tight end’s case, all physical traits must be balanced; their body control, however, must be on point to not give away the play, or confuse the defense.
+Those are the traits of a good tight end, and though it may sound like pretty much any other football player, in the tight end’s case, all physical characteristics must be balanced; their body control, however, must be on point to not give away the play, or confuse the defense.

 The Origin of The Tight End – Long Story Short